 "Not really."
-Nora shrugged, sipping on her coffee.
+Nora shrugged, sipping her coffee.
 "Why?
 You don't think Silky will get cut, do you?"

-"They are all good players," Mara added as she took notice of the time.
+"They are all good players," Mara added just as she took notice of the time.
 Leaping from her seat, she cursed, "Damn, I'm going to be late.
 I'll see you later."

 Verchota clicked his tongue and shook his head.
 "Now, I would have expected this from Nora, but not from you.
 I thought you had a better head on your shoulders."

 "What!"
-Mara shouted disbelievingly, looking wildly between the two hockey players.
+Mara shouted, looking wildly between the two hockey players.
 She must have heard that wrong.
 "Did you just say Mac?"

 "I don't know," Ralph said with a shrug.
 "Saw it when I went in for a shower."

-Looking skyward, Mara tried to collect the thousands of thoughts running through her mind at once.
-She could feel the tears beginning to well in the backs of her eyes.
-Taking a breath, she lowered her gaze onto Verchota, fighting back tears.
-"And here I thought we were friends, Phil.
-Apparently I was mistaken."
-She swallowed hard and glared at him.
-"It's one thing to put some meaningless girl's name on your stupid list, but we've known each other for three years.
-I think I deserve a little more respect from you of all people."
+Closing her eyes, Mara tried to calm the new thoughts and emotions that ran through her mind.
+She felt tears welling behind her eyes.
+Taking a deep breath, she fixed a steely gaze on Verchota.
+"I guess it was my mistake to think that we might be friends, Phil."
+She swallowed hard, keeping her emotions in check as she spoke.
+"It's one thing to put some one-night stand on your stupid list, but we've known each other for three years now.
+I think I deserved a little more respect from you of all people."

-It was Verchota's turn to stare at her blankly, unable to find words to dispute what she was saying.
-Ralph shifted uncomfortably as Mara continued loudly, "And just so we're clear, I did not sleep with Rob McClanahan!"
+It was Verchota's turn to stare at her blankly, unable to find words to dispute what she said.
+Ralph shifted uncomfortably as Mara continued to shout loudly.

-"I can't believe you think I'm that kind of girl," she growled, shoving Verchota in the shoulder as she moved passed him.
-Throwing up her hands, she walked toward her car.
-As Mara stalked away, her entire body shook with anger, and the tears she had managed to suppress ran down her cheeks.
+"I can't believe you think I'm that kind of girl," she growled, shoving Verchota in the shoulder as she pushed passed him.
+Throwing up her hands, Mara stalked toward the car.
+Her entire body was shaking with anger.
+The tears that she had managed to suppress ran down her cheeks.

-She was so hurt by Verchota's quick conclusion of what he had witnessed.
-She knew how it probably looked – her leaving Rob's room in the early morning hours – but when had she given them any reason to think she'd bounce between boys so easily?
-With her hands shaking, she fumbled her keys as she tried to unlock the car.
-The momentary set back in her get-a-way provided Silky with the opportunity to catch up to her.
-From the corner of her eye, Mara watched him close in and tried to calm herself down enough to prepare for the conversation that would come next.
+She was so disappointed by Verchota's quick conclusion of what he had seen.
+She knew how it looked – leaving Rob's room so early in the morning – but when had she given them any reason to think she'd move between boys so easily?
+With her hands shaking, Mara fumbled her keys when she went to unlock the door.
+This momentary set back in her escape provided Silky the opportunity to catch up to her.
+Out of the corner of her eye, Mara watched him close in.
+She worked to calm herself down before the conversation.

 "Do you want to explain why you were in Mac's room this morning?"

-"I ran into him when I was leaving.
-I think he was trying to be helpful, but a lot of good that did."
-Wiping her nose on the back of her sleeve, Mara looked up at him and sniffed.
-"At this point, I wish they had seen me leave your room.
-At least it would be the truth."
+"We ran into each other in the hallway when I was leaving.
+I think he wanted to be helpful, but a fat lot of good it did."
+Wiping her nose on the back of her sleeve, Mara sniffed.
+"I wish they would have just seen me leave your room, because that is the truth."